 I visited Barcelona with my four month old baby girl on what was our first mum and baby holiday.
 This was a much needed city break to this very vibrant, very beautiful Mediterranean city .
 The weather was wonderful and it really made a difference as we were a bit tired of the long and grey London winter.
 Travelling alone with a baby can be challenging- Yes, we women can multitask but we only have two hands- but I knew there was a 5*GL hotel waiting for us who had everything we needed to make our stay not only comfortable but as we would soon find out, one to remember.For this city break, we were invited to stay at Le Meridien Barcelona.

 In the luxury hotel world, as in life, it is all about the people.
 You can stay in the most luxurious hotel but if the staff is not right, if the vibe is not positive, warm and genuine, then the experience is somehow empty.
-What I liked the most about my stay was definitely the team of people working at the hotel who made me feel at home and made Alba feel like a little princess.
+What I liked the most about my stay was definitely the team of people working at the hotel who made us feel at home.

 The location of Le Meridien Barcelona couldn’t be better.
 It is just off Las Ramblas and it is only a 5 minute walk to Plaça de Catalunya where you can take a train or bus to literally everywhere in Barcelona including the airport.
 The tourist bus also arrives and departs from there.
 We arrived before the check in time which is 3pm but our room was ready .